DECSIS/docker-barman/README.md

     * * * * * /opt/barman/scripts/backup_scheduler.sh
     0 10 * * * barman backup postgreslab3

+`backup_recovery_ssh_cmd`

+If this property is present after each backup of the corresponding database a recovery attempt will be performed and its duration registered as a Prometheus metric.

+Currently this only works with the companion image https://hub.docker.com/r/decsis/pg-barman-recovery-target/ .

-**Important**: Please notice that this additional property is prefixed by `#:` to avoid barman complaining about an unknown property.
+**Important**: Please notice that this additional properties are prefixed by `#:` to avoid barman complaining about an unknown property.
 The `:` is there to make clear this is not just a comment.

 ## Available metrics